numpy/numpy/INSTALL.rst

 installed.
 Some of the options available are:

 - ``libblas-dev``: reference BLAS (not very optimized)
-- ``libopenblas-base``: (recommended) OpenBLAS is performant, and is what all the NumPy wheels on PyPI are built with
+- ``libopenblas-base``: (recommended) OpenBLAS is performant, and used in the NumPy wheels on PyPI except where Apple's Accelerate is tuned better for Apple hardware

 The package linked to when numpy is loaded can be chosen after installation via the alternatives mechanism::